Chapter 12 — Register Contracts

 --interface file.asmi Import contracts for code you cannot inspect

-Typical progression: run --rc audit --reg-report on legacy code, add @ entries and ;! lines (or --contracts as a draft), fix call sites, then enforce with --rc warn or --rc error.
+Typical progression: run --rc audit on legacy code, add .routine directives (or use --contracts as a draft), fix call sites, then enforce with --rc error and --rc strict.
+Add @ only to symbols that another source unit imports.

 External code uses .asmi

 ROM routines, monitor calls, BIOS entry points and Debug80 stubs have no AZM source to analyze.
-Register-care cannot inspect their bodies. .asmi files declare their boundaries — one record per external symbol, no comment syntax:
+Register contract analysis cannot inspect their bodies. .asmi files declare their boundaries — one record per external symbol, no comment syntax:

 extern MON_PRINT_CHAR